inderjit303/msvsd32bitsram/README.md

 Fig 18.
 Ngspice window terminal showing rise and fall time(Post Layout)
 </p>

- ## 10.2 Pre-layout simulation of a function Fn using ALIGN
- ## in progress

- ## 10.3 Comparison of Pre-layout and post-layout timing parameters of a function Fn
+ ## 7.2 Comparison of Pre-layout and post-layout timing parameters of a function Fn

 | Parameter    | Value from Pre-layout Simulation| Value from Post-layout Simulation|
 |----------|-----|-----|
 |Rise Time|1.40 ns|0.11 ns|
 |Fall Time|0.08 ns |0.17 ns|

-## 10.4 LVS Check
+## 7.3 LVS Check

 1. The layout vs schematic compares the pre-layout netlist with the netlist extracted from the layout.
 2. The mismatch is due to the extra parasitic capacitances in the post-layout netlist.